a-lud/nf-pipelines/README.md

 ## Wiki

-You can acceess the wiki from the tab at the top of this page or from [this link][WIKI].
+I've written a lot of documentation in the wiki, which can be accessed from tab at the top of the page, or from [this link][WIKI].

+If you think something needs to be added to the documentation, please let me know and I'll do my best to clear it up.

 ## Citation